Complete the inquiry form on the right to help us gauge interest. We will attempt to add more seats in this or a similar course.

 Please continue to check the availability of this course—enrollment may vary before the deadline to add:

 Focus on the basics of strategic management to understand business choices and the sustainability of business organizations and their stakeholders.
-Prerequisites: EC 011 with a minimum grade of C-, EC 012 with a minimum grade of C-; MATH 019 or MATH 021 with a minimum grade of C-; Business Administration major or minor; minimum Sophomore standing.
+Prerequisites: EC 011, EC 012, both with a minimum grade of C-; MATH 019 or MATH 021 with a minimum grade of C-; Business Administration major or minor; minimum Sophomore standing.
+Co-requisite: BSAD 060.

-Prereqs enforced by the system: EC 011, EC 012, MATH 019 or MATH 21 with a minimum grade of C-; Minimum Sophomore Standing; BSAD majors or BSAD minors only; Required course fee of $54; Common Exam: 10/14 in ML SCI 235 Open to Degree and CDE students
+Prereqs enforced by the system: EC 011, EC 012, MATH 019 or MATH 21 with a minimum grade of C-; BSAD 060 is a prerequisite with a minimum grade of C- or as a co-requisite.
+Minimum Sophomore Standing; BSAD majors or BSAD minors only; Required course fee of $54; Open to all Degree and Continuing Education students

 The course will be a mix of lecture, discussion, presentation, and simulation.
 Course materials include articles, cases, and simulation material.
 This class consists of two essential parts: knowing and doing.
 The "knowing" part involves using readings and discussions to learn the basic concepts of strategic management and the basic role of business in society.
 The "doing" part involves your participation in Capstone Foundation, a whole-enterprise computer-based simulation.
 The simulation provides you with the opportunity to gain hands-on experience running a business.
 You and the rest of your top management team will develop business strategies as well as manage your company's R&D, production, marketing, and financial operations.
 The ultimate goals: optimize organizational performance, learn, outperform your competitors, and have fun while learning.